statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 While **linear regression** works well in many cases, it can suffer from **overfitting** when the model becomes too complex or the dataset contains noise.
 Overfitting occurs when a model captures not only the true underlying pattern but also random fluctuations or noise in the data.
 This leads to poor generalization on unseen data.

-One way to combat overfitting is to apply **regularization**, which modifies the loss function by adding a penalty for large model coefficients.
+One way to combat overfitting is to apply **regularization**, which modifies the loss function by adding a penalty for large model parameters.
 The idea is to constrain the model's flexibility and encourage simpler models that generalize better.

 In this chapter, we will introduce two commonly used regularization techniques: